 Nutritional Support :

 A wide range of products is currently available to support vegetarians and specifically vegans in their dietary choices and as such offers them the same level of safety and convenience enjoyed by non-vegetarians.
-Some examples are non-dairy milks, fortified foods such as breakfast cereals, juices and spreads, as well as supplements.
-Meat-free alternatives, including meat ‘analogues’, which resemble meat in texture, can be substituted for meat in recipes.
+Some examples are non-dairy milk, fortified foods such as breakfast cereals, juices, and spreads, as well as supplements.
+Meat-free alternatives, including meat ‘analogs’, which resemble meat in texture, can be substituted for meat in recipes.
 Vegetarian ready-meals are widely available and many manufacturers voluntarily label their products as suitable for vegetarians or vegans.
 Otherwise, the list of ingredients, which is a mandatory labeling element on food and drink packages in Europe, provides all the information required to assess the suitability of a specific product in the context of a vegetarian or vegan diet.

 Soy, in its various forms (plain beans, tofu, etc.), is a useful addition to the vegetarian/vegan diet.
 It can meet protein needs as effectively as animal protein, and some preparations can be considered sources of the omega-3 fatty acid ALA (but not EPA and DHA).
 Soy is also rich in iron in a protein-bound form that appears to be readily absorbed.
-Some minor plant compounds in soy – referred to as phytochemicals – are also thought to have a protective effect against cardiovascular disease, osteoporosis and some cancers.
+Some minor plant compounds in soy – referred to as phytochemicals – are also thought to have a protective effect against cardiovascular disease, osteoporosis, and some cancers.
 Note that other beans and legumes are also good sources of protein and minerals, so check what is in season.

 Vegetarian sources of vitamin B12 include milk and dairy products as well as eggs, all at the same time good sources of high-quality protein.
 This list implies that vitamin B12 is one of the most critical nutrients for vegans, who may need to use supplements or rely on yeast extract spreads to meet their requirements.